esundahl/api/README.md

 Usage
 -----

-First start the index.coffee application and then save resources using the following routes
+First start a mongodb server on port 27017 then run the index.coffee application.
+Finally save resources using the following routes

 Returns a JSON object with all documents in the collection :resource